TeaGuns/teaguns-personal/_posts/2020-09-16-how-were-building-the-club-fund.markdown

 </div>
 </div>

-A few weeks ago we announced <a href="https://www.community.club/fund" target="_blank">the Community Club Fund</a> (The Club Fund), an investment fund dedicated to investing in the future of community through community-drive companies, infrastructure and tools.
+A few weeks ago we announced <a href="https://www.community.club/fund" target="_blank">the Community Club Fund</a> (The Club Fund), an investment fund dedicated to investing in the future of community through community-driven companies, infrastructure and tools.
 TL;DR of the fund:

 - We look for products and tools that will improve how communities are built, grown, and engaged
 - We invest $25k-50k at seed, pre-seed or even earlier.
 We don't need anyone else to be 'in first', we're happy to be your first check.